 If I ask you to imagine vegetables for a moment, what’s the first thought that comes to mind?

-I remember my paternal grandmother standing at the stove when I was a small child, always cooking or baking something.
-The cakes and pies she baked and set on the kitchen table were a child’s dream come true.
+I remember my grandmother standing at the stove when I was a small child, always cooking or baking something.
+The cakes and pies she baked and set on the kitchen table were a child’s dream come true!

-Though what I’m about to describe is a vivid illustration of what not to do to your fresh produce, don’t worry – I’ll follow this up with my top tips for flavor boosting your favorites, whether you’re serving fresh broccoli from the farmers market, or a frozen mixed blend in the dead of winter.
+Though what I’m about to describe is a vivid illustration of exactly what not to do to your fresh produce, don’t worry – I’ll follow this up with my top tips for flavor-boosting all steamed veggies, whether you’re serving fresh broccoli from the farmers market, or a frozen mixed blend in the dead of winter.

-Then something happened.
-Grandma would put them in a pot of water, and add a load of onions, some salt, and pepper.
+Then something terrible happened.
+Grandma would put them in a big stockpot full of water with a bunch of sliced onions, and nothing else.

 Meanwhile, the vegetables just kept on cooking.